Multiculturalism: Impact

+In a 2011 study, Patrick Sturgis, Ian Brunton-Smith, Sanna Read, and Nick Allum reconsidered Putnam's "hunkering down" thesis using survey data from nearly 25,000 people in Britain.
+They argued that Putnam's conclusions do not clearly distinguish between generalized trust in people generally and strategic trust in people known to the respondent, because survey questions used to measure trust do not necessarily capture the same form of trust.
+They also questioned the substantive importance of Putnam's findings.
+Although the association reported in Putnam's study was statistically significant, ethnic diversity accounted for less than 0.1 per cent of the variation in trust.
+In their own analysis, they found no effect of neighbourhood ethnic diversity on generalized trust.
+Diversity was statistically associated with strategic trust, but the association was substantively trivial and was dwarfed by the effects of economic deprivation and individuals' social contact with their neighbours.
+The authors therefore concluded that the relationship between ethnic diversity and trust was weak, contingent on its social and economic context, and less generally corrosive than Putnam's account suggested.

 In a 2003 book On Genetic Interests, Ethnologist Frank Salter writes:

 Relatively homogeneous societies invest more in public goods, indicating a higher level of public altruism.
 For example, the degree of ethnic homogeneity correlates with the government's share of gross domestic product as well as the average wealth of citizens.
 Case studies of the United States, Africa and South-East Asia find that multi-ethnic societies are less charitable and less able to cooperate to develop public infrastructure.
 Moscow beggars receive more gifts from fellow ethnics than from other ethnies [sic].
 A recent multi-city study of municipal spending on public goods in the United States found that ethnically or racially diverse cities spend a smaller portion of their budgets and less per capita on public services than do the more homogeneous cities.